AriFordsham/GHCWiki/typeable/ben-gamari.md

 `Reflection` in particular has an unfortunate conflict with Edward Kmett's `reflection` library).
 The user-visible interface of `Type.Reflection` will look like this,

 ```
+-- The user-facing interface
+module Type.Reflection where

+class Typeable (a :: k)

--- The user-facing interfacemoduleType.ReflectionwhereclassTypeable(a :: k)-- This is how we get the representation for a typetypeRep:: forall (a :: k).Typeable a =>TypeRep a
+-- This is how we get the representation for a type

--- This is merely a record of some metadata about a type constructor.-- One of these is produced for every type defined in a module during its-- compilation.---- This should also carry a fingerprint; to address #7897 this fingerprint-- should hash not only the name of the tycon, but also the structure of its-- data constructorsdataTyContyConPackage::TyCon->StringtyConModule::TyCon->StringtyConName::TyCon->String-- A runtime type representation with O(1) access to a fingerprint.dataTypeRep(a :: k)instanceShow(TypeRep a)-- Since TypeRep is indexed by its type and must be a singleton we can trivially-- provide theseinstanceEq(TypeRep a)where(==)__=TrueinstanceOrd(TypeRep a)where compare __=EQ-- While TypeRep is abstract, we can pattern match against it.-- This can be a bi-directional pattern (using mkTrApp for construction).patternTRApp:: forall k2 (fun :: k2).()=> forall k1 (a :: k1 -> k2)(b :: k1).(fun ~ a b)=>TypeRep a ->TypeRep b ->TypeRep fun
+typeRep :: forall (a :: k).
+Typeable a => TypeRep a

+-- This is merely a record of some metadata about a type constructor.
+-- One of these is produced for every type defined in a module during its
+-- compilation.
+--
+-- This should also carry a fingerprint; to address #7897 this fingerprint
+-- should hash not only the name of the tycon, but also the structure of its
+-- data constructors
+data TyCon

+tyConPackage :: TyCon -> String
+tyConModule :: TyCon -> String
+tyConName :: TyCon -> String

+-- A runtime type representation with O(1) access to a fingerprint.
+data TypeRep (a :: k)

+instance Show (TypeRep a)

+-- Since TypeRep is indexed by its type and must be a singleton we can trivially
+-- provide these
+instance Eq (TypeRep a)  where (==) _ _    = True
+instance Ord (TypeRep a) where compare _ _ = EQ

+-- While TypeRep is abstract, we can pattern match against it.
+-- This can be a bi-directional pattern (using mkTrApp for construction).
+pattern TRApp :: forall k2 (fun :: k2). ()
+              => forall k1 (a :: k1 -> k2) (b :: k1). (fun ~ a b)
+              => TypeRep a -> TypeRep b -> TypeRep fun

--- Open question: Should this pattern include the kind of the constructor?-- In practice you often need it when you need the TyConpatternTRCon:: forall k (a :: k).TyCon->TypeRep a
+-- Open question: Should this pattern include the kind of the constructor?
+-- In practice you often need it when you need the TyCon
+pattern TRCon :: forall k (a :: k).
+TyCon -> TypeRep a

--- Decompose functions, also bidirectionalpatternTRFun:: forall fun.()=> forall arg res.(fun ~(arg -> res))=>TypeRep arg
+-- Decompose functions, also bidirectional
+pattern TRFun :: forall fun. ()
+              => forall arg res. (fun ~ (arg -> res))
+              => TypeRep arg
-              ->TypeRep res
+              -> TypeRep res
-              ->TypeRep fun
+              -> TypeRep fun

--- We can also request the kind of a typetypeRepKind::TypeRep(a :: k)->TypeRep k
+-- We can also request the kind of a type
+typeRepKind :: TypeRep (a :: k) -> TypeRep k

+-- and compare types
+eqTypeRep  :: forall k (a :: k) (b :: k).
+              TypeRep a -> TypeRep b -> Maybe (a :~: b)
--- and compare typeseqTypeRep:: forall k (a :: k)(b :: k).TypeRep a ->TypeRep b ->Maybe(a :~: b)eqTypeRep':: forall k1 k2 (a :: k1)(b :: k2).TypeRep a ->TypeRep b ->Maybe(a :~~: b)-- it can also be useful to quantify over the type such that we can, e.g.,-- index a map on a typedataTypeRepXwhereTypeRepX:: forall a.TypeRep a ->TypeRepX-- these have some useful instancesinstanceEqTypeRepXinstanceOrdTypeRepXinstanceShowTypeRepX-- A `TypeRep a` gives rise to a `Typeable a` instance without loss of-- confluence.withTypeable::TypeRep a ->(Typeable a => b)-> b
+eqTypeRep' :: forall k1 k2 (a :: k1) (b :: k2).
+              TypeRep a -> TypeRep b -> Maybe (a :~~: b)

+-- it can also be useful to quantify over the type such that we can, e.g.,
+-- index a map on a type
+data TypeRepX where
+    TypeRepX :: forall a.
+TypeRep a -> TypeRepX

+-- these have some useful instances
+instance Eq TypeRepX
+instance Ord TypeRepX
+instance Show TypeRepX

+-- A `TypeRep a` gives rise to a `Typeable a` instance without loss of
+-- confluence.
+withTypeable :: TypeRep a -> (Typeable a => b) -> b
-withTypeable= undefined
+withTypeable = undefined

--- We can also allow the user to build up his own applicationsmkTrApp:: forall k1 k2 (a :: k1 -> k2)(b :: k1).TypeRep(a :: k1 -> k2)->TypeRep(b :: k1)->TypeRep(a b)-- However, we can't (easily) allow instantiation of TyCons since we have-- no way of producing the kind of the resulting type...--mkTrCon :: forall k (a :: k).
+-- We can also allow the user to build up his own applications
+mkTrApp :: forall k1 k2 (a :: k1 -> k2) (b :: k1).
+           TypeRep (a :: k1 -> k2)
+        -> TypeRep (b :: k1)
+        -> TypeRep (a b)

+-- However, we can't (easily) allow instantiation of TyCons since we have
+-- no way of producing the kind of the resulting type...
+--mkTrCon :: forall k (a :: k).
 TyCon -> [TypeRepX] -> TypeRep a
 ```

 ## Preserving compatibility with `Data.Typeable`